-A couple of years ago, while speaking at a ladies’ Christmas event, something significant happened.
-I had planned to read portions of the Christmas story from Matthew 2 and Luke 2.
-But as I began to read from my open Bible, I discovered I did not need it.
+A few years ago, while speaking at a ladies’ Christmas event, something significant happened.
+As I began to read portions of the Christmas story from my Bible, I discovered I did not need it.

 The words flowed from memory – KJV style.
 “Being great with child… They were sore afraid.”

 Here’s the truly amazing part: I’ve never worked to memorize those sections of Scripture.
 The passages were embedded in my heart simply because my father read them to our family every Christmas Eve.
 My dad desired to keep our hearts and minds on the real meaning of Christmas.
 And God honored his commitment to impress God’s truth on his children (Deuteronomy 6:4-7).

 We can all have the same kind of positive spiritual influence on the children in our lives.
 Whether a parent, grandparent, aunt, babysitter, or Sunday School teacher, we can point them to Christ in Christmas with purposeful intent.
 Even in the midst of the commercialization of the season, we can help them understand the real meaning of Christmas.

 6 Ways to Help Your Kids Focus on the True Meaning of Christmas

 Although you can probably come up with a longer list, here are 6 ways you can help impact the children in your life with the truth of Christmas.
 We used them all with our own children!